 How to Make Money on Instagram

 Since 2016, the number of Instagram users has grown by 7%, while platforms such as Facebook, Twitter, LinkedIn, and Pinterest have remained stable.
-Instagram is quickly becoming a platform capable of influencing every age group, making it a marketing dream for many brands.
+Instagram is quickly becoming a platform capable of influencing every age group, making it a marketing dream for brands that activate on the right social media strategies.
 For some users, it can even be a way to make regular income.